 The Comprehensive Economic Development Strategy (CEDS) contributes to effective economic development in the region and its communities through a locally-based, regionally-driven economic development planning process.

-Western Connecticut Comprehensive Economic Development Strategy (CEDS), 2013
+Western Connecticut Economic Development Plan: A Comprehensive Economic Development Strategy, 2017

-In conjunction with the Housatonic Valley Region’s private sector, this extensive CEDS report was prepared to meet CT DECD regional planning requirements for state economic development grants.
+Created in collaboration with the Region’s private sector and public input, this CEDS was prepared to meet State and federal planning requirements for economic development grants.
 It also serves as a refreshed regional data base for municipal marketing and economic development efforts.
+It was adopted by the COG Council on October 5, 2017.
+State approval was received on December 12, 2017.
+Federal approval was received on March 14, 2018.